 The reality, though, is that Portland’s real estate market is still experiencing a supply shortage.
 We have reported on this many times in the past, because it’s an important factor that’s driving the local real estate market.

-As of this summer 2020, inventory in Portland sits at around a 2.3-month supply.
+As of this winter, inventory in Portland sits at around a 1.1-month supply.
 Five to six months is considered a normal or balanced real estate market.
 So things are still tight from an inventory standpoint.